noflopsquad/value-object/README.md

-A simple module to give value objects semantics to a class.
+A simple module to provide value objects semantics to a class.